wiredopposite/XGDTool/README.md

 - ```--quiet```          Disable all logging except for warnings and errors.

 ## Build
-By default this compiles as a GUI, configure cmake with ```-DENABLE_GUI=OFF``` to compile for CLI.
+By default this compiles as a GUI, configure Cmake with ```-DENABLE_GUI=OFF``` to compile for CLI.This app has not yet been tested extensively for x86 or Linux, Linux also has some quirks with wxWidgets so the GUI doesn't look exactly as it should.

 ### Windows
-If you have cmake, MSVC, and ninja (for vcpkg) installed, things should be fairly simple.
-CMake has been setup for Windows so that it will automatically download and build all dependancies with vcpkg inside the project directory by configuring the project.
-This can take a while but only has to happen once.
+If you have Cmake and MSVC installed, things should be fairly simple.
+The project has been setup for Windows so that it will automatically download and build all dependancies with vcpkg inside the project directory by configuring with Cmake.
+This can take a while depending on your internet speeds and PC specs but only has to happen once.

 Clone this repo and make a build directory